-Although essential oils are naturally powerful products, they do not go on forever.
+Although the best essential oils are naturally powerful products, they do not go on forever.
 Like all commercial beauty products you use, they have a shelf life too.
 However, there are tricks on how to stretch its lifespan.
 Do you want to know how?

 The secret lies in your proper safekeeping.
 You must protect your essential oils from three damaging elements.
 Keep your oils away from contact with oxygen, heat, and light to avoid degradation.

 Oxidation is a chemical process that destroys the therapeutic properties of essential oils.
 Every time you open a bottle of essential oil, oxygen gets inside.
 It reacts with some of the components of the essential oil and may cause it to disintegrate.
 Applying oxidized product on skin leads to increased sensitivity.